patricegautier/unifiZabbix/README.md

 	sudo -u zabbix ssh-copy-id -i <path_to_your_privateKey> yourUserName@oneOfYouUnifiDevicesIP

-I have a slightly more sophisticated script I use to do this at https://github.com/patricegautier/certRenewalScripts/blob/master/updatePublicKey.sh)
+I have a more sophisticated script I use to do this at https://github.com/patricegautier/certRenewalScripts/blob/master/updatePublicKey.sh

 3/ So now check that your zabbix server can actually get in with SSH with: